PVieira04/CI-project-1/README.md

 ### __Imagery__

 Imagery on this website was kept minimal.
-The only photo on it is a photo of the tutor.
+The only picture on the landing page is a photo of the tutor.
 The idea is for this to make the image stand out on the home page and be more memorable.

 An image was also used for the about section to help users guage whether they lived in an appropriate area for the tutor to travel to.